hectormenendez/giro/README.rst

 - Enabled debug mode for dynamic files in Applicaion_External.
 - Auth now uses InnoDB; Model is now visible for Views.
 - Fixed Application routing bug, and reactivated old quickfix for empty URI strings.
+- Added Utils::is_assoc().
+- Added multi-row support to DB::insert().
+- Column names were not being quoted correctly on DB->update().
+- Auth::Model->password() for checking / setting current password.
+- Fixed Cache setting for non-cacheable requests.
+- External files are parsed agaare being parsed by php again.
+- Reverted error sending when application sub method is not found.
+- Static files fallback.
+- Select 'selectors' are now being quoted.
+- All files on root folder are visible by default now; everything else hidden.
+- Fixed View->template property; Enabled View->onrender closure.~
+- Added missing <%js%> replacement on main template.
+- All trailing slashes will now be 301-redirected.
+- Fixed a redirection loop in root.
+- Fixed a silly extension-grabbing bug.
+- Small fix to gitignore.